jp4000/vkratkick/README.md

   4. Open the script, pass to him a chat id (You can find "chat id" by looking at the address bar, while looking into the chat.
 For example: vk.com/im?sel=c1, the chat id will be 1)
   5. ???
   6. You're done.
 Now enjoy chat without leaving rats!

+Known bugs:
+1. Sometimes it crashes
+2. Can't log non-english/russian(and some other languages that i'm not sure about) characters